So what do you do in the midst of a global pandemic when you want to video your team? Well we asked our team to send us videos. With mixed results!

 Guilty Pleasure: Has to be a bit of Queen.

 I started off on the record counter at Boots The Chemist when they still sold records all those years ago.
 After a brief spell of female distraction on the perfume counter, I pulled myself together and got a job with Rockin’ Horse Records – notable signing was Lisa Stansfield.
 As was and probably still is the way, money talks and the company was bought by Arista Records where I found myself booking studios for the Thompson Twins & Meatloaf.
-I eventually moved in to radio and tv promotions working with artists such as Whitney Houston.
+I eventually moved into radio and tv promotions working with artists such as Whitney Houston.
 All the time I was in a band gigging around London and the song writing bug got the better of me when I signed a publishing deal and took a couple of years out to become a superstar.
 Needless to say you have never heard of me and thus a call from a manufacturing company, The Producers, saved me from starvation and set me on my current career path.
 Moving to A to Z Music Services as a production planner, I eventually worked myself up to co-owner and MD which is when I first came in to contact with Key Production’s MD, Karen Emanuel and the rest they say is history!

-First Gig: Either the Pretenders or Tears for Fears at Lancaster University
+First Gig: Pretenders at Lancaster University.

 I moved to Key in the Summer of 2013, after working as Financial Controller in an advertising agency for several years.
 I am now combining my Accountancy qualifications and experience with my love of music, having played in bands for years and having used Key Production as a Customer for cd pressing.
 When I’m not busy making sure the numbers add up I still play gigs in my spare time, usually in and around Camden.

-First Gig: Siouxsie and The Banshees at The Royal Albert Hall (with Robert Smith of The Cure on guitar)
+First Gig: Siouxsie and The Banshees at The Royal Albert Hall (with Robert Smith of The Cure on guitar).